Sliicy/Hebrew-Phonetical-Keyboard/README.md

 2.  **Download the Script:** Download the script file named `Hebrew-Phonetical-Keyboard.ahk` from this repository's main page.
 3.  **Run the Script:** Once AutoHotkey is installed, just find the `.ahk` file you downloaded and double-click it.

-Just like the first option, you will see a small "H" icon appear in the bottom-right of your screen.
+Afterwards, you will see a small "H" icon appear in the bottom-right of your screen.

 ---